lnurl/luds/lnurl-allowance.md

   message: 'Allowance setup successfully', <String>

   // UNIX timestamp of pairing success time
-  // used by WALLET to perform checks on `maxAllowanceTime`
   timestamp: 1593453067, <Number/UNIX Date>

   // type of LNURLAllowance message